A ukulele for kids? Fantastic idea, BUT here’s what you need to know before buying.

 The Kala Mahogany Soprano Ukulele is a real beauty.
 It features a mahogany body and neck, with a rosewood fingerboard and bridge.
 It has a lovely satin finish and is pre-strung with AQUILA NYGLUT strings – all ready for your youngster to get playing immediately.
 We love them.

 When your child hits their teenage years, it’s time to invest a bit more in a real musical instrument, so the Kala KA-15S Soprano ukulele is perfect.
-Kala is a well-respected brand name in the ukulele industry, and this ukulele comes with high quality hardware and strings.
+Kala is a well-respected brand name in the ukulele industry, and this ukulele comes with high-quality hardware and strings.
 Just read some of the reviews!

 The soprano size is the smallest sized ukulele, so it’s best for smaller kids.
-If your child is a boy or is towards the older age range, you might want to consider getting them the Concert Sized Ukulele which is a bit larger, and will have more room on the fretboard.
+If your child is a boy or is towards the older age range, you might want to consider getting them the Concert Sized Ukulele which is a bit larger and will have more room on the fretboard.

 What About Tuition?

 As your child starts to get older, they can benefit from a bit of more guided study.
 The Alfred’s Kid’s Ukulele Starter Pack has everything they need to get started.
-Included is a ukulele, carrying bag, an extra set of strings, and an ukulele course complete with a book, CD, and DVD.
+Included is a ukulele, carrying bag, an extra set of strings, and a ukulele course complete with a book, CD, and DVD.
 Find it here.

 The main benefit to this package is the coursework that will start teaching your child how to form chords and play different notes on the ukulele.
 As you could guess by the low price, the ukulele here still isn’t anything that sounds impressive or that we would recommend to an adult, but it will work for kids who are learning.